What is Seller’s Discretionary Earnings?

-To calculate your EBITDA, simply follow the steps above, and then add back what it would cost to employ someone who takes over your daily responsibilities (if you're the owner-operator).
-Usually this falls in the range of $75,000 - $100,0000/yr.
+To arrive at a basic calculation of your adjusted EBITDA, simply follow the steps shown above for SDE, then include in your expenses what it would cost to employ someone to take over your daily responsibilities (if you're currently an owner-operator).

 Keep in mind, the amount you use for a manager is a market rate and not necessarily what you're currently paying yourself.
 Depending on the size of your company, this adjustment can be as little as $75,000 or as much as $200,000 or more.

 To learn more, take a look at our blog on the differences between EBITDA and SDE.